TRY OUR BONE BROTH IN GLASS!

 the variety of life in the world or in a particular habitat or ecosystem.

 This is exactly where the name of our farm comes from.
-At Miller’s Biodiversity Farm, a great many forms of life are interacting to produce the most healthful and nutrient dense food the farmer can produce.
+At Miller’s Bio Farm, the "bio" stands for biodiversity!
+A great many forms of life are interacting to produce the most healthful and nutrient dense food that a farmer can produce.
 Our farm and the farms that we work closely with all follow this model.

 Every plant, animal, and microorganism has its purpose.
 Sure, the cows produce milk.
 But, they also produce manure.
 Along with the smart use of cover crops, this is a natural fertilizer for the fields.
 Chickens produce eggs and meat, but they also fertilize the fields and eat pests that would destroy crops and gobble up seeds that would grow into weeds.
 Pigs are the garbage disposal.
 They are fed soured milk and basically any farm waste.
 In return, they provide us bacon (and other cuts, of course)!
 Our plants are the mechanism for drawing the nutrients back out of the soil, feeding our animals, that then feed us.
 And microorganisms are what keep our animals and soil healthy and make delicious digestible and fermented products for us.

-There are countless examples of these positive symbiotic relationships that make farming a sustainable, life-enriching practice.
+There are countless examples of these positive symbiotic relationships that make farming a sustainable, life-enriching, regenerative practice.
 Our farmer pays such close attention to the health of his farm.
 The richer the soil, the healthier the animals, the healthier the food, the better for our members and the farm.

 It would be an interesting challenge to create a biodiverse meal, one that includes plants, seeds, animals, dairy products, and microorganisms.
 We could call it a whole farm meal.
 Anyone up for the challenge?